Back to home

 Mid-scale research run · Oct 2024

-Mid-scale research run · Oct 2024 GPU usage band
+Mid-scale research run · Oct 2024 usage band

 Advanced SI stack · May 2025

-Advanced SI stack · May 2025 GPU usage band
+Advanced SI stack · May 2025 usage band

 Large-scale · Nov 2025

-Scale: Bars are drawn on an approximate 0–64+ GPU range.
+Scale: Bars are drawn on an approximate 0–64+ compute range.

-Titans Lab bands: From focused single-GPU experiments through to multi-GPU synthetic intelligence stacks used in production research.
+Titans Lab bands: From focused small-scale experiments through to large-scale synthetic intelligence stacks used in production research.

-Cogni band: Represents large-scale assistant engines and long-running fine-tuning cycles for Cogni deployments, typically running on roughly 32–64 GPUs for several weeks on startup-scale clusters.
+Cogni band: Represents large-scale assistant engines and long-running fine-tuning cycles for Cogni deployments, typically running for several weeks on startup-scale clusters.

 Cape Town, South Africa